JulioPDX/ansible_fhrp/README.md

 2. Access to Cisco CML, GNS3, EVE-NG or some other technology for labbing
 3. Validate Ansible control machine has access to nodes

 I have a few basic configurations done in this lab.
 For example, my Ansible control machine has access to the two nodes acting as distribution switches.
-I have enabled a tracking command for our lab (DS1 --> IOSv RTR).
+I have enabled a tracking command for our lab (DS1 --> vIOS RTR).
 This track is just checking the Up/Down status of the interface connected to our upstream router. `track 1 interface GigabitEthernet0/2 line-protocol`.
 Trunk interfaces between DS1, DS2, and Access switch are configured as well.

 ## Project Structure